 The new COVID-19 variant adds to the confusion

 Despite the recent rollout of the COVID-19 vaccines, the new virus variant spreading across the U.K. has raised concerns and further complicated travel.
-In January of 2021, England faces it’s third nationally enforced lockdown.
+In January of 2021, England faced it’s third nationally enforced lockdown.
 Even if the U.K. weren’t in lockdown, EU COVID-19 guidelines prohibit non-essential travel from outside the EU, and this now includes the U.K.

 What do British citizens need to enter the EU?